CloudNationHQ/az-cn-module-tf-acr/README.md

 ## Notes

-For the agent pool task, a personal access token with the repo scope is required

-## Notes

-- for the agent pool task, a personal access token with the repo scope is required
+for the agent pool task, a personal access token with the repo scope is required

-- this configuration follows enterprise-scale principles for private link centralized private DNS zones
+this configuration follows enterprise-scale principles for private link centralized private DNS zones

-- naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module
+naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module

-- comprehensive examples covering all usages can be found in the example directory
+comprehensive examples covering all usages can be found in the example directory

 ## Authors